weirdpercent/lyracyst/README.md

 ### Gratitude

-Many thanks to all contributors to the gems used in this project!
+Many thanks to all contributors to the gems used in this project.
 And thanks to the creators and maintainers of the APIs that this tool consumes.
-Onelook, Rhymebrain, Urban Dictionary, and Wordnik are awesome!
+Onelook, Rhymebrain, Urban Dictionary, Wolfram|Alpha, Wordnik, and Wordsmith are awesome!